sslivkoff/polars_evm/README.md

 # Polars EVM

-Utilities for working with EVM data in polars

-Polars EVM adds the `evm` namespace to polars dataframes, lazyframes, series, and expressions.
-This namespace is registered to polars upon import.
+Polars EVM adds the `evm` namespace to polars on dataframes, lazyframes, series, and expressions.

-Features
+This namespace has lots of functions for processing EVM data:
 - binary ↔ hex conversions
 - keccak
 - abi encoding [TODO]